7 Ways to Boost Your Email List

 These offers usually appear on your home page or a landing page.
 However, there’s no rule saying these offers must stay there.

-1. Start a Marketing Campaign
+2. Start a Marketing Campaign

 Offer someone of value to your audience for free, and create a marketing campaign by doing the following:

-2. Write up a post about the freebie, putting an opt-in form at the top to download your offer.
+2. Write a post about the freebie, putting an opt-in form at the top to download your offer.

 6. Publish the post everywhere.